-What is a Double Closing?
+What is a Double Closing in Real Estate?

 REtipster does not provide legal advice.
 The information in this article can be impacted by many unique variables.
 Always consult with a qualified legal professional before taking action.

 A double closing often happens when a real estate investor (i.e. – wholesaler) finds a motivated seller who is willing to sell their property at a price below market value.